-- Background Check Request Form for Sponsored and Endorsed Youth Activities, Pre-Collegiate Programs and Camps
+Background Check Request Form for Sponsored and Endorsed Youth Activities, Pre-Collegiate Programs and Camps

-- Background Check Request Form for ISU Athletics Third Party Camps and Clinics are submitted through CYBOX (Contact ISU Athletics Compliance for Assistance)
+- Background Check Requests for ISU Athletics Third Party Camps and Clinics are submitted through CYBOX (Contact ISU Athletics Compliance for Assistance)

 Upon receipt of the Background Check Request form, ORM will order background checks for each person listed through the General Information Services (GIS) third party vendor web portal.
 GIS will then send an e-mail invitation to each person ("applicant") who needs a background check.
 The e-mail will come from CustomerSupport@hireright.com with a subject line of "Iowa State University Office of Risk Management Background Verification Request" and will contain a link to the GIS web portal.

 Applicants will provide GIS with personal information and their disclosure and authorization online via the GIS applicant portal.
 To complete the online disclosure and authorization, applicants will provide their social security number, date of birth, 7 years of residential history, and driver's license information (if transporting minors in a youth program/event).

 It is important that each person provides their personal informationas soon as possible upon receipt of the e-mail from GIS, so we may proceed with the approval of youth program staff.
 Failure to provide the information requested within 7 business days may result in an applicant’s denial to participate in a youth program.

 Youth program leaders, camp directors and volunteer opportunity supervisors are notified in writing by ORM staff when employee and volunteer background checks have been processed.
 If an individual is denied, the program leader(s) will not be informed of why he/she was denied, just that he/she is not allowed to work with youth.
 Results specific to an individual criminal background check are available only to that specific individual upon request through GIS.

 Background Check Requests - Job Shadow(s) and Internship(s)